Nonparametric methods for doubly robust estimation of continuous treatment effects: Introduction

+Recent work has extended semiparametric doubly robust methods to more complicated nonparametric and high-dimensional settings.
+In a foundational paper, \citet{van2003cross} proposed a powerful cross-validation framework for estimator selection in general censored data and causal inference problems.
+Their empirical risk minimization approach allows for global nonparametric modeling in general semiparametric settings involving complex nuisance parameters.
+For example, \citet{diaz2013targeted} considered global modeling in the dose-response curve setting, and developed a doubly robust substitution estimator of risk.
+In nonparameric problems it is also important to consider non-global learning methods, e.g., via local and penalized modeling \citep{gyorfi2002distribution}. \citet{rubin2005general, rubin2006doubly, rubin2006extending} proposed extensions to such paradigms in numerous important problems, but the former considered weighted averages of dose-response curves and the latter did not consider doubly robust estimation.

-We solve this open problem with a new kernel-based approach, which only requires mild smoothness assumptions about the effect curve, and still allows for double robustness.
-The approach is motivated by a novel influence function for a kernel-weighted projection parameter, which may be of use in other problems as well.
-Importantly, the proposed method has a two-stage structure that is fast and straightforward to implement in standard software; first an estimated pseudo-outcome is computed, and then the pseudo-outcome is regressed on treatment using standard techniques.
-We provide asymptotic results under weak assumptions, which only require mild smoothness conditions on the effect curve itself, and also allow for flexible data-adaptive estimation of relevant nuisance functions.
+In this paper we present a new approach for causal dose-response estimation that is doubly robust without requiring parametric assumptions, and which can naturally incorporate general machine learning methods.
+The approach is motivated by semiparametric theory for a particular stochastic intervention effect and a corresponding doubly robust mapping.
+Our method has a simple two-stage implementation that is fast and easy to use with standard software: in the first stage a pseudo-outcome is constructed based on the doubly robust mapping, and in the second stage the pseudo-outcome is regressed on treatment via off-the-shelf nonparametric regression and machine learning tools.
+We provide asymptotic results for a kernel version of our approach under weak assumptions, which only require mild smoothness conditions on the effect curve and allow for flexible data-adaptive estimation of relevant nuisance functions.
 We also discuss a simple method for bandwidth selection based on cross-validation.
-The methods are illustrated via simulation, and in the study discussed earlier about the effect of nurse staffing on hospital readmission penalties.
+The methods are illustrated via simulation, and in the study discussed earlier about the effect of hospital nurse staffing on excess readmission penalties.